canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 Appendix C - Testing Point Releases
 ===================================

-Ordinarily, 16.04 certification requires testing two releases:
+Ordinarily, 16.04 certification requires testing Ubuntu releases or Linux
+kernels:

 -  Ubuntu 16.04 GA -- That is, the version that was released in April of 2016.
+This version shipped with a 4.4.0-series kernel.

 -  The current point release -- That is, version 16.04.2 or whatever is the latest release in the 16.04 series.
+Ubuntu LTS releases starting with the .2 version (such as 16.04.2) update the kernel to the same series as the most-recently released non-LTS Ubuntu version.
+For instance, 16.04.2 uses the same kernel series as Ubuntu 16.10 -- that is, the 4.8.0 kernel series.

-In theory, compatibility will only improve with time, so a server might fail testing with 16.04 GA because it uses new hardware that had not been supported in April of 2016, but pass with the latest version.
+In theory, compatibility will only improve with time, so a server might fail testing with 16.04 GA and its 4.4.0 kernel because it uses new hardware that had not been supported in April of 2016, but pass with the latest version.
 Such a server would be certified for that latest version, but not for the original GA release.
-If such a situation arises, testing should also be done with intervening releases so as to determine the earliest working version of Ubuntu.
+If such a situation arises, testing may also be done with intervening releases so as to determine the earliest working version of Ubuntu.